Keystone logo

 Education in Norway

 Want to learn about how the higher education system works in Norway?
-Norway is a popular destination for a variety of students, given its diverse programs, free education and its culture and history.
+Norway is a popular destination for a variety of students, given its diverse programs, free education for EU/EEA citizens, and its culture and history.
 Take a minute to find out more about the structure of the education system in Norway!

 Student Visas & Permits